-Now that the U.S. Food and Drug Administration has approved the COVID-19 vaccine under Emergency Use Authorization, it can start to be distributed, starting with healthcare workers with the highest risk of exposure to COVID-19 and the highest-risk patients.
-The vaccine was approved by the FDA under rigorous scientific and regulatory processes to ensure the safety, effectiveness and quality of the COVID-19 vaccine.
-Following the guidelines from the FDA, no one is excluded from receiving the vaccine, even patients who are pregnant or breastfeeding, as there is no medical contradictions to receiving this vaccine.
-The only medical contraindications to receiving this vaccine are severe allergic reaction after a previous dose of this vaccine or severe allergic reaction to components of this vaccine.
+At the end of March, Louisiana Gov. John Bel Edwards opened vaccine eligibility to anyone age 18 years or older for the Moderna COVID-19 vaccine and anyone who is 16 years or older for the Pfizer COVID-19 vaccine.
+Following the guidelines from the FDA, no one is excluded from receiving the vaccine, even patients who are pregnant or breastfeeding, as there are no medical contradictions to receiving this vaccine.
+The only contraindications to receiving this vaccine are severe allergic reaction after a previous dose of this vaccine or severe allergic reaction to components of this vaccine.

 As we look at the safety of the COVID-19 vaccines, it can help to understand how the vaccines are made and how they work.
 The first COVID-19 vaccines are what is known as mRNA, or messenger RNA, vaccines.
 These vaccines teach the cells in our bodies how to make a protein that triggers an immune response.
 That immune response produces virus-fighting antibodies that can protect you if the real virus enters your body, and you will have a decreased risk of becoming infected.
 The vaccine cannot cause you to test positive via nasal swab or cause you to shed the virus.